/*replace exisiting header phone area with number between a tags*/

 Have you noticed the square metal boxes embedded in the sidewalks of New York?
 They exist for many purposes.
 Some are water cut offs to be used by the Fire Department, some are gas lines owned by Con Edison or some other utility, some are oil caps, covering lines that lead into a buildings oil tanks.
 Sometimes you cannot tell what the cap is for because the markings are worn off.
 There are New York City codes which require the caps to be color-coded.
 For example, gas caps are supposed to be yellow.

 Sometimes the homeowner is responsible for injuries, sometimes it is the utility company and sometimes it is the municipality.
-If you are injured on a sidewalk due to a one of the metal caps or squares you must contact an experienced law firm, like The Popick Law Firm PC, for guidance on your specific matter.
+If you are injured on a sidewalk due to a one of the metal caps or squares you must contact an experienced law firm, like The Popick Law Firm, for guidance on your specific matter.

 If you have been injured on a sidewalk just call (718) 321-7460 today to speak with one of our personal injury attorneys about your claim.
 Consultations are free and there is no obligation.